theframedrops/website/schedule.md

 # Schedule / Events

-The Frame Drops will be hosted on the weekend time of September 25th to the 26th.
+The next Frame Drops will be hosted on the weekend of January 1st.
 Different [participating streamers](/streamers) will be live at different times, but we're centered around those dates in general.

-We have a calendar of events below, but more events are on the way soon!
-We already have committals of different events that aren't yet listed.
+We have a calendar of events below!

 **The dates listed on the calendar below adapt to your system's set timezone.** Assuming your computer automatically sets the time, these dates should be accurate for your usage, regardless of where you are in the world